SportFansPass announces its Mint date for revealing NFTs to the fans of upcoming FootBall season

 The key benefits of these NFTs are that the pass holders will receive guaranteed airdrops of SFP tokens as and when their team progresses and goes to the next level.
 A few selected pass holders will also win PlayStations, beIN SPORTS devices, and cash rewards at the end of the tournament.

-Unlike existing sports NFTs, SportFansPass is a one-of-its-kind NFT that will bring a change in how fans enjoy their favorite sports events on an interesting innovative platform, with a promising future for NFTs.
+Unlike existing sports NFTs, SportFansPass is a one-of-its-kind NFT which will bring a change in how fans enjoy their favorite sports events on an interesting innovative platform, with a promising future of NFTs.

 #NFT #FootBallFans #SportFansPass #Ethereum #Cryptocurrency